LeLobster/userscripts/The_Pirate_Bay_Tweaks/README.md

 Green is for torrents which are by your favorite uploaders or contain a keyword specified in `GoodKeyword`.
 And torrents which could potentially be a fake are marked with the `warning.png` triangle.

-This can all be changed or completely disabled inside the `preferences.js` file.
+This can all be changed or completely disabled inside the `the_pirate_bay_tweaks_prefs` file.
 If you want to hide x265 encodes simply set `hidex265InsteadOfHighlight` to `true`, if you don't want to highlight web-dl related releases toggle `affectOther` to `false` etc. etc.

 Fake torrents are often by untrusted accounts, and have huge amounts of S/L shorty after they are posted.
 To help against this you can use `maxSeedsWithoutTrust`, any torrent which exceeds this value in seeders will be marked fake (or completely hidden if you want).
 Obviously there is a chance of false positives using this method but it's better than nothing.

-There are a couple other things you can set in `preferences.js` so have a look and you'll be able to figure out what they're for.
+There are a couple other things you can set in `the_pirate_bay_tweaks_prefs` so have a look and you'll be able to figure out what they're for.

 **ALTERNATIVE**
 This same script can be found on Greasyfork as well